martinkearn/Content/Demos/API/File New API 4.5.md

 # File > New API (4.5)
-Create a new Web API project in ASP.net 4.5 and shows some ofteh key capabilities
+Create a new Web API project in ASP.net 4.5 and shows some of the key capabilities

 ### Pre reqs
 * Visual Studio 2015